Is Blogging Dead Or Are Blogs Still A Thing? How Bloggers Have Changed Over Time

 Some of the largest websites on the internet today are blogs.
 This includes powerhouses like the Huffington , Business Insider, and Engadget.

 This hasn’t always been true, however.
-When exploring whether or not is on its last legs, it’s important to understand how the medium started and evolved, along with the many changes that occurred along the way.
+When exploring whether or not blogging is still relevant, it’s important to understand how the medium started and evolved, along with the many changes that occurred along the way.

 How Has Changed Over The Years